A Burden Shared is a Burden Halved: A Fairness-Adjusted Approach to Classification: Introduction

 This article develops a ``fairness-adjusted selective inference'' (FASI) framework to address the critical issues of uncertainty assessment, error rate control and statistical parity in classification.
-We provide an \textit{indecision} option for observations who cannot be selected into any classes with confidence.
-These observations can then be separately evaluated.
+We provide an \textit{indecision} option for observations which cannot be selected into any classes with confidence.
+These observations will then be separately evaluated.
 This practice often aligns with the policy objectives in many real world scenarios.
 For example, incorrectly classifying a low-risk individual as a recidivist or rejecting a well-deserving candidate for the loan request is much more expensive than turning the case over for a more careful review.
 A mis-classification is an error, the probability of which must be controlled to be small as its consequence can be severe.
 By contrast, the cost of an indecision is usually much less.
 For example, the ambiguity can be mitigated by collecting additional contextual knowledge of the convicted individual or requesting more information from the loan applicant.
 Under the selective inference \citep{Ben10} framework, we only make definitive decisions on a \emph{selected subset} of all individuals; the less consequential indecision option is considered as a wasted opportunity rather than an error.
 A natural error rate notion under this framework is the \textit{False Selection Rate} (FSR), which is defined as the expected fraction of erroneous classifications among the selected subset of individuals.
-The goal is to develop decision rules to ensure that the FSR is effectively controlled and equalized across protected groups, while trying to minimize the total wasted opportunities.
+The goal is to develop decision rules that aim to control and equalize the FSR across protected groups, while minimizing the total wasted opportunities.